peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

- * <i>key</i>: An object representing the key.
+ * <i>key</i>: An object representing the key, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.

- * <i>valueOb</i>: A CBOR object representing the value.
+ * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.

 <b>Returns:</b>